hparra/hparra.github.io/cron.md

 - _/etc/cron.weekly_
 - _/etc/cron.monthly_

-You can place a cron script in _/etc/cron.d_
+You can place a crontab in _/etc/cron.d_

-You can edit the user-level cron using `crontab -e`
+You can edit the user-level crontab using `crontab -e`

+## GOTCHAS

+- Always specify absolute paths!

 ## REFERENCES